TriplyDB/Documentation/docs/ratt/index.md

 const ALIAS = Ratt.prefixer(IRI_PREFIX)
 ```

-This allows a potentially complex and long `IRI_PREFIX` to be use through a short and simple object called `ALIAS`.
+This allows a potentially complex and long `IRI_PREFIX` to be used through a short and simple object called `ALIAS`.

 To distinguish objects that denote prefix declarations from objects that denote other things, it is common to place prefix declarations into an object called `prefix`: